AlixMrt/Projet-5-Print-it/ReadMe.md

 # Project Summary

-In this project, I explored JavaScript by enhancing a static printing website with an interactive carousel.
-I started by exploring the fundamentals of JavaScript, a key programming language for creating dynamic web applications.
-I have used Visual Studio Code for coding and Git / GitHub for version control.
+In this project, I learned JavaScript by making a static printing company's website more dynamic by adding an interactive carousel.
+My main task was to update the existing HTML code and integrate a carousel using JavaScript, giving me a better understanding of how JavaScript, HTML, and CSS interact to create interactive web elements.
+I used Visual Studio Code to manage my code and Git and GitHub for version control and hosting.

 # Live Website